Cris Bonacci: Career

 In a period of inactivity for Girlschool in 1990, Bonacci joined up with British rock singer Toyah Willcox, performing on GMTV to promote Willcox's album Ophelia's Shadow.
 In the years 1991 and 1992, Bonacci and Willcox (and Bonacci's bandmates in Girlschool Enid Williams and Kim McAuliffe) formed the short-lived band She Devils, which made two short tours around Europe.
 After the She Devils project, Bonacci finally left Girlschool and joined Marc Almond's touring band.
 In December 2004, Bonacci re-joined Girlschool for a one-off gig at the London Garage alongside original guitarist Kelly Johnson and current guitarist Jackie Chambers.
 She also played at the tribute gig for Kelly Johnson on August 20, 2007, in London.
 After leaving Girlschool, she worked as a session guitarist and became a member of Jonathan Ross' house band for the British TV show Saturday Zoo, where she backed international artists such as Suzanne Vega, and k.d. lang.

 Bonacci wrote lyrics, and music and produced for a variety of artists.
 She wrote mostly for the bands of which she was a member, but she has also written for and produced other artists, such as All Saints and Samantha Fox.
 In 2003, Bonacci wrote and produced the song "Look Up" which was released on the dance compilation CD Fashion Lounge: Id Models, published in the United States by Water Music Records.

 She also co-produced and engineered Dawne Adams' album Assume Nothing in 2004.
 She is currently affiliated with Electracult, a band she formed with Michelle Mullen in January 2005.
 Electracult released their first full-length release Electracult Me on 15 April 2008, on Renaissance Records.
 Since 2000, much of her focus has been on software training.
 In June 2015, Bonacci was interviewed extensively about her musical career on the Australian Rock Show podcast.

-Equipment

-Her equipment in the 80s consisted of Gibson Les Paul guitars exclusively and Marshall 100 amps.